A narrow winding road through Rugova Gorge

-In the far western corner of Kosovo, beyond the town of Peja (or Peć, as it is known to Serbs), there’s a narrow pass that enters one of the most spectacular areas in the Balkans: the Rugova Gorge, where granite walls vault 609 meters (2,000 feet) above the Drini River.
+In the region of Rugova in Kosovo, beyond the town of Peja, there’s a narrow pass that enters one of the most spectacular areas in the Balkans: the Rugova Gorge, where granite walls vault 609 meters (2,000 feet) above the Drini River.

-The road through the gorges is asphalted but pretty narrow.
-It ends abruptly on the border with Montenegro.
+The road through the gorges is pretty narrow in parts and passing cars and trucks is problematic as they approach.
 It’s highly recommended to stay always in the road, because the zone is very dangerous offside the path.
 The whole area was frontline during the war and the authorities have posted several signs along the road, warning the danger of mines.
 In winter the road is covered with ice and snow.
 The lumber trucks approach periodically and are tough to pass.
 Some parts are carved into the side of a granite wall and are basically up against a wall and the edge.
 A couple of tunnels are very narrow and there is only room for one vehicle.

 How long does it take to drive the Rugova Canyon Road?